shell-ninja/hyprconf/config/nvim/README.md

-# This config is a collection of some youtubers.
-I am trying to make the keymapings little simila to Vs Code.
+## This is a collection of some configs that I have collected from the internet.
+Also I have updated it according to my need.
+I tried to make keybinds almost similar to Vs Code in some cases.

 ## Keymaps